 - Resell second-hand items like musical instruments, mugs, Hot Wheels, etc… for a

 Among the options listed above, I would leave the Mystery Box behind.
-There is too much risk involved and you most likely are going to lose some money (trust me, it happened to me and luckily, it wasn’t at the beginning of my journey).
+There is too much risk involved, and you most likely will lose some money (trust me, it happened to me, and luckily, it wasn’t at the beginning of my journey).

-If you start importing, make sure you consider there might be the import tax to add to the final cost for the parcel.
-There are many platforms you can use to buy wholesale items like Alibaba.com, DHGate.com, Aliexpress.com and so on.
-I would suggest you buy from Alibaba once you have a bigger budget as it’s cheaper when you buy in bulk and it has a wider selection.
+If you start importing, make sure you consider an import tax to add to the final cost for the parcel.
+You can use many platforms to buy wholesale items like Alibaba.com, DHGate.com, Aliexpress.com, and so on.
+I would suggest you buy from Alibaba once you have a bigger budget as it’s cheaper when you buy in bulk and has a wider selection.

 Make sure to start with only one product at a time.
 If you go for more products, make sure that they are from the same supplier.
 By doing so, you can save money on shipping.
-When you search for products to sell, do some quick research and see if you can sell them for 3 times the price you spent on every single item, delivery included.
-For example, if you buy 50 rings, for a price of $30 plus $15 shipping, that means the total price is $45 which, divided by 50 equals $0.90 per piece.
+When you search for products to sell, do some quick research and see if you can sell them 3 times the price you spent on every single item, delivery included.
+For example, if you buy 50 rings for a $30 plus $15 shipping price, the total price is $45, divided by 50, which equals $0.90 per piece.
 Therefore, you want to make sure that you can easily sell each piece for $2.70 (0.90×3=2.70).
 This should cover all the expenses listed above and leave you with some earnings.

-You can find second-hand items to resell on websites like Craigslist, Gumtree, Facebook marketplace or even eBay itself.
-It’s exactly the same process as when you are searching for freebies.
-The only difference is that you want to make sure you can make some cash by flipping those items.
-My suggestion to you is to go for items you are familiar with and which you know you can resell at a higher price.
+You can find second-hand items to resell on websites like Craigslist, Gumtree, Facebook marketplace, or even eBay itself.
+It’s the same process as when you are searching for freebies.
+The only difference is that you want to make sure you can cash by flipping those items.
+My suggestion is to go for items you are familiar with and know you can resell at a higher price.
 Try to negotiate with the seller and see if they can lower the price.
-Sometimes they don’t know the real worth of the item, they just want to get rid of it because they might need space or because that item brings back some negative memories.
-In these cases all they want to do is to get rid of it so take advantage!
+Sometimes they don’t know the real worth of the item; they want to get rid of it because they might need space or because that item brings back some negative memories.
+In these cases, all they want to do is to get rid of it so take advantage!

-I suggest you set up a seller account as there are quite a few benefits in having one, like listing different versions of the same product.
+I suggest you set up a seller account as there are quite a few benefits to having one, like listing different versions of the same product.

 Once you come up with a title, it’s time to upload your pictures.
 Make sure the first one is on a white background.
 You can also write some details that you want to highlight in the picture.

-Upload at least 6 photos, try to show every angle and make sure they are clear and focused.
-Some people say that if you name every picture the same way as the title and give them an extension (i.e. toothbrush01, toothbrush02, etc…) it helps you rank higher in the research.
+Upload at least 6 photos, show every angle and make sure they are clear and focused.
+Some people say that if you name every picture the same way as the title and give them an extension (i.e., toothbrush01, toothbrush02, etc.…), it helps you rank higher research.

-Try to fill as many item specifics as possible and make sure you post the product in the right category.
+Try to fill in as many items as possible and make sure you post the product in the right category.

 The most overlooked part of your listing is the product description.
-Make sure you write all the details you need to write and state all the benefits your customer will get from the product.
+Ensure you write all the details you need to write and state your customer’s benefits from the product.
 At the same time, remember to keep using keywords.
-You should use the AIDA copywriting formula to make sure that your product description is thorough (to find out more about it, check this article by Kopywriting Kourse).
+It would be best to use the AIDA copywriting formula to ensure that your product description is thorough (to find out more about it, check this article by Kopywriting Kourse).
 Try to put yourself in the buyer’s mind.

 Ask yourself why they should buy that product and give yourself the answers.
 Those answers should be in the product description.

 The next step is the price.
-Unless you are selling a second-hand product, I would go for ‘Buy It Now’.
+Unless you are selling a second-hand product, I will go for ‘Buy It Now.
 Do price research and try to stay at an average price.
-Keep it lower when you start and you can slightly increase it the more you sell.
+Keep it lower when you start, and you can slightly increase it the more you sell.

 Grow your shop and reap the rewards

 Now all you have to do is wait until you sell your first item.
-It might take a few days so don’t worry about it too much.
+It might take a few days, so don’t worry about it too much.
 Once that happens, make sure you dispatch it as quickly as possible and leave feedback to the buyer.
 Also, send a message to the buyer saying that the item has been posted and that you left positive feedback for the transaction.
-This would give them an incentive to give you a positive feedback too and as soon as you get to 100 positive feedback with over 95% positive feedback, you will become a top-seller.
+This would give them an incentive to give you positive feedback, too, and as soon as you get 100 positive feedback with over 95% positive feedback, you will become a top-seller.
 Be there for your customers and keep your communication standards high.